-This guidance describes how our researchers pooled large numbers of existing data sets to group 253 species of demersal (bottom-dwelling) fish into 30 community assemblages, according to the oceanographic and environmental conditions in which they live – ie species that tend to be found in the same habitats (eg cold, deep water) at the same time.
+The model pooled a large number of existing data sets, combining environmental information with demersal fish occurrence records (data of where a species has/has not been found).
+It then grouped fish species according to the oceanographic and environmental conditions in which they live – ie species that tend to be found in the same habitats (eg cold, deep water) at the same time.

-- As a proxy to estimate patterns of species diversity in inaccessible areas – using information from common species to ‘fill the gaps’ where data was limited for less common species
+We used these groups, or ‘community assemblages’, as a proxy to estimate patterns of species diversity in inaccessible areas – using information from common species to ‘fill the gaps’ where data was limited for less common species.

-- To determine optimal locations for biodiversity conservation, and to explore trade-offs between resource use and biodiversity conservation
+We, jointly with a NIWA project, then used our 30 demersal fish community assemblages to determine optimal locations for biodiversity conservation, and to explore trade-offs between resource use and biodiversity conservation.